 - Special discounts and privileges offered by participating tenants.
 List available here.

 - Assistance from concierge personnel

 Despite my son’s tantrums and meltdowns, it was a positive experience.
 The Sensory Walls certainly do create a welcomed distraction.
 The Calm Room is indeed a blessing too.
 Overall, Sunway Putra Mall has made an excellent attempt at being Malaysia’s first Autism Friendly Mall.

 Now with a Bigger Calm Room

 In October 2019, the second Calm Room was launched on Level 3 of Sunway Putra Mall by YB Teo Neo Ching, Deputy Minister of Education.
-This room is much larger and is complete with bean bags, throw pillows, weighted blankets, Art & Reading Corner, play jigsaw puzzles and a lovely sensory wall.
-The Lounge Area in this room also provides a welcome avenue for parents to unwind.
+This room is much larger and is complete with bean bags, throw pillows, weighted blankets, Art & Reading Corner, jigsaw puzzles and a lovely sensory wall.
+The lounge area in this room also provides a welcome avenue for parents to unwind.
 Additionally, both Calm Rooms are now equipped with facial recognition devices for parents to access the rooms.
 A one time registration is required at the Concierge Counter.